 Everyone has a relationship to land, but not everyone's right to land is secure.
 The Global Land Tool Network (GLTN) recognizes that conventional ways of managing land are not realistically going to meet the needs of millions of people.
 This book features the “land tools” that GLTN has developed – practical ways to solve problems in land administration and management.
-The emphasis is on practicality; users should be able to take a land tool and apply it (or adapt it) to their own situation.

 This nonfiction narrative set in the Kalahari dramatizes the timeless struggle over water, the fulcrum of political power.
 Facing drought, scarcity and climate change the besieged indigenous Bushmen use voluntary survival strategies while Botswana's government enforces regulatory rule.
 Their rivalry foreshadows our world, where two in three thirsty humans will soon endure shortages, resource conflict, a $900 billion market, and a global fight for water as a human right.